 5.4.
-Are sustainable building practices utilised for new and old buildings on the medical school campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?

-- Yes, sustainable building practices are utilised for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - 2 Sustainable building practices are utilised for new buildings on the medical school campus, but most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - O Sustainability is not considered in the construction of new buildings.
+Yes, sustainable building practices are utilised for new buildings on the institution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points)

+Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points)

+Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point)

+Sustainability is not considered in the construction of new buildings.
+(0 points)

 Score explanation: The buildings used by the medical school for teaching are partly owned by the University and partly by the University Hospital.
 Both have strategies for sustainable, energy-optimised constructing of new buildings.
 Concerning existing buildings, only smaller measures are being taken (e.g. replacement of lamps with LED).
-Any new building is required to meet SGNI Gold or Platin standards.
-Currently a new building for the department of biomedical engineering is being built but will not meet these standards, the plan having been approved previous to the adoption of the SGNI gold requirement.
+For new buildings, the goal is to achieve the SGNI label (Swiss Sustainable Real Estate Label) in Gold or Platinum as well as compliance with the current SIA target for greenhouse gas emissions per energy reference area (a measure in the climate strategy).
+However, for the currently under-construction DBM (department of biomedical engineering) building, no certification in this direction will be pursued, as the planning of this building predates the introduction of these standards.
+Additionally, the university rents more than 90% of its buildings from the Canton of Basel-Stadt or other landlords, which means that most renovations are not under the responsibility of the university.

 5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
-Alternatively, the campus loss is not amenable to unsustainable forms of transportation by default.
-The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessor advertised.
-0
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points)

+The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point)